11bus11/data-analysis/README.md

 - Most other buge was caused by me forgetting something small, and was fixed very easily then I finally realised what I had forgotten.
 One example of this is then I deployed the project to heroku, and the spreadsheet could not be reached by the program.
 I had forgotten to share the document...

 ### Unfixed bugs
-- It is not really a bug, but it is not ideal.
+- The validation for the question input only checks if the input is a number.
 You can input a number that is not whole as the question choice, and the program wont stop you right away.
 This means you do not get the option to input another number instead.
+It can also lead to the user getting an error if they input a number that is to big.
 I did not have enough time to solve this.

 ## Credits
 I got some help from Robin Koelewijn (Data Scientist) in order to propperly understand things I found confusing.
 He also helped me to get on the right track when I got stuck.
 The API part is copied from the "Love sandwiches" project, and I got some help from Robin.
 The instructions for how to deploy the project also came from "Love sandwiches".